Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Experiment Results

-{\bf Clustering stability:} We evaluate the stability of the clustering methods against different initial points.
-In particular, we adopt the consensus map and cophenetic correlation (CC) coefficient \cite{Brunet_2004} to measure the stability.
-Roughly speaking, in the consensus map, the $(i,j)$th entry will be close to 1 if sample $i$ and sample $j$ are consistently assigned to the same cluster even under different initial conditions.
-The CC coefficient (between 0 and 1) is used to quantize the overall quality of the consensus map.
 Fig. \ref{fig:cons_map} shows the results for SNR = $-3$ dB, and one can see that the proposed SNCP method gives the stablest clustering results, which is followed by the NSNCP method.
-In particular, inconsistency only happens in small-sized clusters for these two methods.
+In particular, clustering inconsistency only happens in small-sized clusters for these two methods.